StoBrothers/prim_grah_library/README.md

 Introduction
 ------------

-   A Minimum Spanning Tree is a tree whose sum of length/weight of edges is minimum as possible.
+   A Minimum Spanning Tree (MST) is a tree whose sum of length/weight of edges is minimum as possible.
 For example, if you want to setup communication between a set of cities, then you may want to use the least amount of wire as possible.
 MST can be used to find the network path and wire cost estimate.

-   This library allows building the path between two vertices use Prims algorithm with weight edges.
+   This library allows building the path between two vertices use MST and Prim's algorithm with weight edges.
-Implementation of this library based on the Depth-First Search (DFS) algorithm.
+Implementation of this library allow to build MST and calculate path between two vertexes.
-The DFS algorithm is starting from starting point and go into the depth of the graph until it reaches a dead end and then move up to the parent node.

 ```
 Procedure PrimsMST(Graph):     // here Graph is a non-empty connected weighted graph